TY-Cheng/LoG-IV/docs/synthetic_benchmark.md

 ## Claim Boundary

-Synthetic-LoG-IV supports graph-learning stress tests and public reproducibility.
-It does not claim to fully simulate market dynamics.
-Real-data claims still come from fixed-split U.S. and Japan benchmark artifacts.
+The synthetic benchmark supports graph-learning stress tests and reproducible diagnostics.
+It does not claim to simulate market dynamics.
+Real-data claims come from fixed-split U.S. and Japan benchmark artifacts.